SendiAp/Remaining/README.md

-## My New Years resolution is to stop leaving things so late.
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.